A gluing construction of constant scalar curvature K\"ahler metrics of Poincar\'e type

 \paragraph{Acknowledgements}

-The author is sincerely grateful to Professor Song Sun for many insightful discussions and constant encouragement.
-The author thanks Professor Lars Martin Sektnan for valuable discussions and his interest in this work, and Yifan Chen and Daigo Ito for helpful feedback on an earlier version.
-The author also thanks IASM for their hospitality during the visit when the research was partially carried out, and the NSF for the generosity of the grant DMS-2304692.
+The author is sincerely grateful to Song Sun for many insightful discussions and constant encouragement.
+The author thanks Lars Martin Sektnan, Xuwen Zhu, Junsheng Zhang, Yifan Chen, and Daigo Ito for helpful discussions, and Yulun Xu for valuable conversations and for pointing out an issue in an earlier version.
+The author also thanks the anonymous referee for many constructive suggestions that improved the paper.
+The author is grateful to IASM at Zhejiang University for their hospitality during the visit when part of this research was carried out, and to the NSF for their generous support through grant DMS-2304692.